OPahunang/Bike_Sharing/README.md

 https://public.tableau.com/app/profile/o.pahunang/viz/Challenge-TripsbyWeekdayforEachHour/TripsbyWeekdayforEachHour

+As shown in the graph, bike rentals peak on weekdays from 5pm to 7pm and on weekends from 10am to 7pm

 - A heatmap is created showing the number of bike trips by gender for each hour of each day of the week, and the heatmap can be filtered by gender

 ![deliv2-trips-by-Gender-Weekday_per_Hour.png](https://github.com/OPahunang/Bike_Sharing/blob/main/resources/deliv2-trips-by-Gender-Weekday_per_Hour.png)
 https://public.tableau.com/app/profile/o.pahunang/viz/Challenge-TripsbyGenderWeekdayperHour/TripsbyGenderWeekdayperHour

+As shown on the graph, male primary renting bike during weekdays 6am to 9am and 5pm to 7pm.

 - A heatmap is created showing the number of bike trips for each type of user and gender for each day of the week, and you can only filter by user and gender